Saunved/mint-css/docs/class-list.md

 This file contains a list of CSS classes used in this repository along with information about them.
-**It is intended to serve as a basis for naming classes across flavors to retain consistency.**
+**It is intended to serve as a basis for naming classes across flavors to retain consistency.** Whenever you are implementing a new flavor or migrating an existing framework across, ensure that these classes are used wherever applicable.

 ## Table of contents
 * [Buttons](#buttons)